 - Positioning - The work must be positioned within related areas of theory and/or practice.

 Accepted work will be exhibited in one of the two conference Arts Track venues (reception or performance events).
 Artists (or their delegates) will need to be available for installation and bump-out, and for facilitating interaction with their artwork at scheduled times.

 One author of each accepted submission must register for the conference before the early registration deadline in order for the final paper version to appear in the conference proceedings.

-If you have questions about the Arts Track for TEI 2019, please contact the Conference Chairs.
+If you have questions about the Arts Track for TEI 2019, please contact the Arts and Performance Chairs.